Julie-QWQ/MyDailyCodes/README.md

 This folder realize queue container by linked-list.

 ### Test.c
 This file is to test the data-structure above.
+Now, this program can convert an infix expression into a suffix expression.